-Years ago, eLearning authoring was mainly desktop based, which means that instructional designers and developers installed desktop applications on their individual computers.
-The organizations IT departments were the drivers who decided which software was procured and installed on each computer.
-Back then, there was no online collaboration between developers of the same organization and sharing work involved downloading your files and emailing to others for review and work.
+Years ago, eLearning authoring was mainly desktop based, meaning that instructional designers and developers installed desktop applications on their individual computers.
+The organizations' IT departments were the drivers who decided which software was procured and installed on each computer.
+Back then, there was no online collaboration among developers of the same organization and sharing work involved downloading your files and emailing to others for review and work.

-Now a days, however, there is the new breed of web based elearning authoring tools that enable development of interactive learning module in a web based collaborative environment.
-Access to these applications is easier, users have more opportunities to collaborate using these tools.
-Benefits of web based authoring tools
+Nowadays, however, there is the new breed of web-based eLearning authoring tools that enable development of interactive learning modules in a web based, collaborative environment.
+Access to these applications is easier, and users have more opportunities to collaborate using these tools.

-Along with the accessibility, comes the benefit of collaboration, especially if the team is geographically spread.
-Teams can effectively collaborate on the same content, thus making it much less time consuming and highly efficient.
+- Along with accessibility comes the benefit of collaboration, especially if the team is geographically diverse.
+Teams can effectively collaborate on the same content, making it much less time consuming and more efficient.

-As with all Saas products, all product updates, upgrades, patches, and bug fixes are automatically taken care of.
+- As with all SaaS products, all product updates, upgrades, patches, and bug fixes are automatically taken care of by the vendor.